 Here in Western New York we are blessed with some of the best freshwater fishing in North America!
 The steelhead & brown trout fishing in the tributaries of Lake Erie provides anglers with world class action during the spring and fall runs.
 These fish range from 4-12 lbs and offer great sport to fly anglers.
 The best part is that these fish are found in beautiful places.
 If you put a premium on catching fish in beautiful, unspoiled surroundings, come fish with us.
 The Lake Ontario tributaries also offer excellent fishing for trophy steelhead & brown trout, as well as chinook and coho salmon.

 Western New York has many wild, secluded streams where you can fish in solitude and enjoy nature.
 It’s not uncommon to see bald eagles, deer, turkey, and fox while fishing under the canopy of old growth forest.
-We have access to many areas that are lightly fished, and we also have private property located on Cattaraugus creek in Zoar Valley, with two streamside cabins available for rent.
+We have access to many areas that are lightly fished, and we also have private property located on Cattaraugus creek in Zoar Valley, with beautiful & productive pools for both swinging & nymphing!

 The fish start entering the Cattaraugus in September, with October & November being the prime fall months.
 The fishing remains excellent well into December as long as the stream stays ice-free.
 The other Lake Erie tributaries also turn on in October and November, and provide a good alternative to the Catt for those seeking a change of pace.
 October, November & December are the top months on the lake Ontario tribs.